 The version of the human papillomavirus (HPV) vaccine known as Gardasil® contains less than 0.007 mg of yeast proteins; the other version, Cervarix®, does not contain yeast proteins.

-Severe allergic reactions (including hives, difficulty breathing or low blood pressure) have been observed rarely after receipt of hepatitis B vaccine (about one case per 600,000 doses).
+Severe allergic reactions (including hives, difficulty breathing or low blood pressure) have been reported after receipt of hepatitis B vaccine (about one case per 600,000 doses).
 However, allergy to yeast proteins does not appear to be the cause of these allergic reactions.

 Barbaud A, Tréchot P, Reichert-Pénétrat S, et al. Allergic mechanisms and urticaria/angioedema after hepatitis B immunization.
 Br J Dermatol.
 1998;139:916-941.